rjgrajewski/flowjob.it/src/scout/README.md

 - [ ] Parallel processing of offers
 - [ ] Machine learning for selector auto-update detection

-## 📄 License

-Part of the Aligno project.
-See main project README for licensing information.

 ## 🔗 Related Documentation

 - [Aligno Main README](../../README.md)